guochenmeinian/Llama-Langchain-RAG/README.md

 ### Configuration & Features:
-1. Finetuning usually involves using a domain related dataset (e.g. [Sujet Finance](https://huggingface.co/datasets/sujet-ai/Sujet-Finance-Instruct-177k), [Music-Wiki](https://huggingface.co/datasets/seungheondoh/music-wiki), [MusicPile](https://huggingface.co/datasets/m-a-p/MusicPile?row=29)).
+1. Finetuning usually involves using a domain related dataset.
 In this project, we decided to curate our own (Question-Answer) pairs dataset for finetuning and RAG.
-2. Domain-related files (txt, jsonl or PDFs) are stored in the `data` folder, such as *trivia.txt* and *s1_s2.jsonl* (prompt.txt shows how we prepared the jsonl input files for finetuning the model via prompt engineering.).
+2. Domain-related files (txt and jsonl) are stored in the `data` folder, such as *trivia.txt* and *s1_s2.jsonl*.
 Using Langchain, a vector database was created in `chroma` folder based on the data for RAG.
 More content could be added as needed.
 3. The front-end and deployment is implemented with Streamlit.
-4. Chat history is maintained for each session (if you refresh, chat history clears).
-5. Option to select between differnet Llama2 chat API endpoints (finetuned-rag, finetuned, rag, base13B).
+4. Option to select between differnet Llama2 chat API endpoints (base LLaMA2, finetuned LLaMA2, base with RAG, finetuned with RAG).
-6. Each model (finetuned-rag, finetuned, rag, base13B) runs on Replicate.
+5. Each model (base LLaMA2, finetuned LLaMA2, base with RAG, finetuned with RAG) runs on Replicate.

-This app was refactored from [dataprofessor's implementation](https://github.com/dataprofessor/llama2/tree/master) and [a16z's implementation](https://github.com/a16z-infra/llama2-chatbot) of their LLaMA2 Chatbot.
+The frontend was refactored from [a16z's implementation](https://github.com/a16z-infra/llama2-chatbot) of their LLaMA2 chatbot.

 ### Resources: